Active Roster

 Leader's Field Trip Checklist

-- One package of paper sandwich bags for the teacher-for mushrooms
+• One package of paper sandwich bags for the instructor—for mushrooms, which spoil in plastic

-- One bound composition notebook (not loose-leaf) and Scotch tape, to make plant pressings
+• One bound composition notebook (not loose-leaf) and Scotch tape, to make plant pressings (optional)

-- Payment for instructor ó please don't forget!
+• Payment for instructor — please don't forget!

 Instructions to Parents on Field Trips